valentin-s1/Media-Language/README.md

 ## Project Overview

-This exploratory project investigates whether media coverage in Switzerland reflects public sentiment ahead of direct democratic referenda.
+This exploratory project investigates whether media coverage in Switzerland reflects public sentiment ahead of direct democratic referenda (i.e. Framing Theory vs. Mirror Theory).
 We analyze whether the **tone, vocabulary, and topical framing** of news articles can serve as a proxy for political preferences, **without claiming causal influence**.

 We collected 113 articles covering 20 national referenda (2011–2024) from **SRF**, **20 Minuten**, and **NZZ**, each published prior to the vote.
 Using a mix of NLP/ML techniques and pre-trained language models, we examine whether patterns in text data align with final vote outcomes.